How to Become an Optician

 If you would like to gain the necessary education to become an optician, we highly recommend that you check out our free School Finder Tool located HERE.

-The average annual wage for an optician is $32,940.
-However, salaries range from $21,070 to $50,780.
-Jobs at surgical hospitals pay more than most walk-in eye care stores, and opticians in New Jersey and Connecticut have higher average salaries than those in other parts of the country.
+The U.S. Bureau of Labor Statistics reports that the average annual wage for an optician is $36,260.
+However, salaries range from around $21,510 to $55,160 and more.
+Jobs at surgical hospitals pay more than most walk-in eye care stores.
+Salary varies geographically as well.

 There are many job opportunities for licensed opticians.
-Employment of opticians is expected to grow by 29 percent from 2010 to 2020, significantly faster than the average for all occupations.
+Employment of opticians is expected to grow by 22 percent from 2012 to 2022 according to the Bureau of Labor Statistics, significantly faster than the average for all occupations.
 These professionals may find employment with optometrists, ophthalmologists, eye care centers or department stores.
 Keeping up to date with industry changes and new product developments will give opticians an edge in the job market.
 Certification will also offer an advantage when applying for jobs.